jaantollander/masters-thesis/content/35_monitoring.md

 There are different options for choosing a time series databases.
 One key differentiation between time series databases is whether they are built to handle fixed or growing amount of distinct time series.
 Since we handle data that has a growing number of distinct time series we chose *TimescaleDB*.
-It expands PostgreSQL for storing and analyzing time series data and can scale well to an increasing amount of distict time series with its performance suffering drastically.
+TimescaleDB expands PostgreSQL for storing and analyzing time series data and can scale well to an increasing amount of distict time series with its performance suffering drastically.
+Initially, we used *InfluxDB*, but found out that it did not scale well for our use case.

 An instance of time series database consist of *time series table* with schema as in Table \ref{tab:schema-time-series} and optional *metadata table* with schema as in Table \ref{tab:schema-metadata}.
 A separate metadata table reduces data bloat and makes it easier to alter its schema later.